-Many patients experience intense thirst which compels them to drink, even though they know it will come back up almost immediately.
+Many patients experience intense thirst that compels them to drink, even though they know that the ingested water will come back up almost immediately.
 If compulsive drinking is followed by self-induced vomiting during episodes, don't mistake this behavior for bulimia!
 Drinking dilutes acid and bile, thereby making the vomitus less of a contact irritant to the esophagus and mouth.
-Emesis can be induced more easily from a full stomach than an empty one.
-The transient lessening of nausea that follows self-induced vomiting makes this comfortseeking behavior worth the trouble for some patients.
+Emesis can be induced more easily from a full stomach than from an empty stomach.
+The transient lessening of nausea that follows self-induced vomiting makes this comfort-seeking behavior worth the trouble for some patients.
 Keeping the patient n.p.o. is almost impossible.
 Sedation eliminates the drink-and-vomit behavior.

-Intense nausea may cause patients to spit-out rather than swallow their saliva.
+Intense nausea may cause patients to spit-out, rather than swallow their saliva.
 They may carry a pan or towel in which to expectorate.
 Others are prevented from speaking by a mouthful of saliva they are unwilling to swallow.
-Sedation eliminates these behaviors.
+Patients who are normally appreciative and cooperative when well may become irritable, verbally abusive and demanding during the throes of CVS episodes.
+Sedation eliminates these behaviors by relieving their distress.